akakou/King-of-Hill-Tool/README.md

 # King-of-Hill-Tool
-The tool for sending request for King of Hill (CTF).
+Send Request for King of Hill (CTF).